creutzml/FunctionalPrediction/README.md

 Our method even works in the case of fragmentary functional data, where it is impossible to compute estimates of the total covariance function.
-The following code replicates the framentary functional data example of our paper [Liebl and Reimherr (2022+)](https://arxiv.org/abs/1910.00131).
+The following code replicates the framentary functional data example from the paper [Liebl and Reimherr (2022+)](https://arxiv.org/abs/1910.00131).
 First, we read in and plot the data.